Supergirl (Kara Zor-El): Supergirl: Woman of Tomorrow

+Supergirl

+In May 2025, a new Supergirl series was launched under the DC All In line, written and drawn by Sophie Campbell.
+Her arc now brings back pre-Crisis aspects and characters from her Bronze and Silver Age in DC Comics.

 Fictional character biography

 Silver Age

 In her debut story, Kara Zor-El is the last survivor of Argo City of the planet Krypton.
 Although Argo, which had survived the explosion of the planet, drifted through space as a self-sustaining environment, the soil of the colony eventually turned into Kryptonite; and though Kara's father Zor-El placed lead sheeting above the ground to protect the citizens from radiation, meteorites pierced the sheeting, and the Kryptonians died of radiation poisoning instead of replacing the metal.

 In Supergirl's subsequent backup feature in Action Comics drawn by artist Jim Mooney for ten years until 1968, Supergirl adopts the identity of Linda Lee, an orphan at Midvale Orphanage presided over by headmistress Miss Hart.
-She disguises herself by hiding her blond hair beneath a brunette wig; Supergirl interacts with humans on a person-to-person basis performing good deeds and saving the world by helping one person at a time, and she also devises clever schemes as "Superman's Secret Weapon," saving him many times and avoiding adoption before Superman can introduce her publicly.
+She disguises herself by hiding her blond hair beneath a brunette wig; Supergirl interacts with humans on a person-to-person basis performing good deeds and saving the world by helping one person at a time, and she also devises clever schemes as "Superman's Secret Weapon", saving him many times and avoiding adoption before Superman can introduce her publicly.

 While temporarily powerless due to the scheming of Kandorian scientist Lesla-Lar, who is out to supplant her on Earth, Linda allows herself to be adopted by engineer and rocket scientist Fred Danvers and his wife, Edna.
-In time, she reveals her secret identity to her adoptive parents on the same day her cousin Superman finally introduces her to the world in the finale of then-DC's longest playing series ever (eight chapters) aptly called "The World's Greatest Heroine".
+In time, she reveals her secret identity to her adoptive parents on the same day her cousin Superman finally introduces her to the world, in the finale of what was then, at eight chapters, DC's longest-running series, "The World's Greatest Heroine".